-All of the best Xbox One games you can play in 2021
+The best Xbox One games to play in 2021

 If Minecraft has somehow passed you by until now, this is your chance.
 It’s a lot like a giant Lego sandbox.
 Players can spend time simply building constructions within a forest, mining for ore, and creating their dream home and world, or they can opt for the survival mode.
 That mode means there are threats to deal with at night meaning you’ll need to keep on your toes.

 Of course, whatever you go with, creativity is your greatest weapon here and a brief Google of Minecraft constructions demonstrates what can be accomplished.
 Its lack of focus and structure may put off those looking for a specific goal to aim for, but for letting your imagination run wild, it’s ideal for all the family.
+It’s not just one of the best Xbox One games – it’s one of the most important games of all time.

 Hellblade: Senua’s Sacrifice